-Twenty-seven years ago Jani Allan interviewed Afrikaner musical guerrillas Johannes Kerkorrel and André Letoit at a restaurant in Hillbrow.
-Their rendezvous coincided with one of the most sensational developments in South African history: State President P W Botha met with Nelson Mandela at Tuynhuys in Cape Town.
+Twenty-seven years ago Jani Allan interviewed Afrikaner musical guerrillas, Johannes Kerkorrel and André Letoit at a seafood restaurant in Hillbrow.
+Their rendezvous coincided with one of the most sensational developments in South African history; State President P W Botha met with Nelson Mandela at Tuynhuys in Cape Town.

 Marianne Thamm has explained how this “Voëlvry” generation of the 1980s laid the foundations for progressive Afrikaans music of the 21st century.
 The likes of Francois van Coke and his alternative punk band, Fokofpolisiekar make music that is ‘defiant, provocative, rebellious, subversive and engaged in deeper existential questions.’

 Kerkorrel would tragically end his own life and Hillbrow would become unrecognisable.
 I have chosen this passage from Marq de Villier’s White Tribe Dreaming.
 This pair of ‘boere punks’ embody the spirit of Afrikaners that made the dramatic leap in rejecting the Afrikanerdom of Die Groot Krokodil.

 ”There are Afrikaners whose hearts are large enough to make the dramatic leap, Afrikaners who can see in the Great Trek an adventure of the spirit and not a retreat from reality; when they think of the trek they are reminded not of grievances left behind but only of the restless search for new horizons, for the endless blue horizons of the African interior.”* – Ed

 ”Hou ‘n party, bou ons’ nasie, met die nuwe sensasie!’